astronomer/docs/learn/airflow-mlops.md

 A specific set of Airflow features can help you implement MLOps best practices:

 - [Data driven scheduling](airflow-datasets): With Airflow datasets, you can schedule DAGs to run after a specific dataset is updated by any task in the DAG.
 For example, you can schedule your model training DAG to run after the training dataset is updated by the data engineering DAG.
-See [Orchestrate machine learning pipelines with Airflow datasets](use-case-airflow-datasets-multi-team-ml.md).
+See [Orchestrate machine learning pipelines with Apache Airflow® datasets](use-case-airflow-datasets-multi-team-ml.md).

     ![Screenshot of the Datasets view showing the dataset_de_dag as the producing DAG to the postgres://prodserver:2319/trainset dataset.
 The dataset_ml_dag is the consuming DAG.](/img/guides/airflow-mlops_datasets.png)